modalitysystems/modalitysoftware-docs/twa/user-reporting-filters.md

 - [UserReportingFilter2]
 - [UserReportingFilter3]
 - [UserReportingFilter4]
-3. Set the following column to be a user friendly diplay name describing the respective filter.
+3. Set the following columns to be a user friendly diplay name describing the respective filter.
 - [UserReportingFilter1DisplayName]
 - [UserReportingFilter2DisplayName]
 - [UserReportingFilter3DisplayName]